 The Club Sports program is intended to provide a team structure within a recreational environment for current USF students.
 This program is designed to provide social opportunities as well as the development of specific athletic skills.

 The University of San Francisco supports club sports ranging from recreational to highly competitive.
 Participants are encouraged, but not required, to compete.
 All clubs have designated practice times, most of which take place on campus, and many are coached by highly qualified individuals.
 Participants are required to pay dues in order to participate.

-We encourage all participants to attend Fall Rec Sports tabling events and online webinars to find out more information about the Clubs. *Once these are scheduled we will post more information.
-For the majority of Clubs, all levels of experience are welcome!
+For the majority of Clubs, all levels of experience are welcome to join!
 To contact any of the Club Officers and/or Head Coach please email the Recreational Sports Manager at firstname.lastname@example.org.